Letters of Administration Queensland: How to Apply (Step-by-Step Guide)

 • No Executor Named: The will fails to name an executor or that section is invalid.

-• Executor Renounces: The nominated executor resigns or refuses.
+• Executor Renounces: The nominated executor resigns or refuses — see our guide on renouncing or refusing to act as executor in Queensland.

 • Executor Is Deceased: If the appointed executor passes away before acting, or soon after the deceased.